influitive/apartment/README.md

 This would be for a config with `default_schema` set to `public` and `persistent_schemas` set to `['hstore']`

-Another way that we've successfully configured hstore for our applications is to add it into the postgresql template1 database so that every db that gets created has it by default.
+Another way that we've successfully configured hstore for our applications is to add it into the postgresql template1 database so that every tenant that gets created has it by default.

 You can do so using a command like so